-Like all other lacto-fermented foods made in the Pickl-It, the water-airlock and Pickl-It air-tight seal keep oxygen out, and the lactic-acid in for a superb anaerobic lacto-fermenting chamber.
+Like all other preserved foods made in the Pickl-It, the water-airlock and Pickl-It air-tight seal keep oxygen out of the anaerobic chamber.

-Also, keep in mind, these lacto-fermented lemons are meant to be used sparingly, their brine, rind, zest or flesh, added by the teaspoonfuls for a “punch” of flavor, not meant to dominate the essence of the dish.
+Still, salt-cured foods are a respectable and time-honored method of food-preservation, as well as adding flavor.
+Used sparingly, their brine, rind, zest or flesh, added by the teaspoonfuls adds a punch” of flavor, that should not dominate the essence of the dish.

 - Add lemon zest to a basic avocado and tomato salad, along with a dash of salt and pepper

-- Season couscous or rice, adding either the brine, flesh or zest of fermented lemons, just before serving
+- Season couscous or rice, adding either the brine, flesh or zest of Pickl-It salt-cured lemons, just before serving

-- Create fresh condiments for fish, chicken, pork; mixing chopped parsley, garlic and lacto-fermented lemon zest
+- Create fresh condiments for fish, chicken, pork; mixing chopped parsley, garlic and Pickl-It salt-cured lemon zest

-- Substitute lacto-fermented lemon flesh, juice or rind/zest in recipes calling for fresh lemons
+- Substitute Pickl-It salt-cured lemon flesh, juice or rind/zest in recipes calling for fresh lemons

-Basic Recipe for Italian and Moroccan Lacto-fermented Lemons
+Basic Recipe for Italian and Moroccan Salt-cured Lemons

 Both recipes begin with the same foundation: whole thick-skinned American-style lemons – quartered, but not cut completely through – which are then stuffed with several tablespoons of salt and packed into a Pickl-It container, then covered with freshly-squeezed lemon juice-brine.